 What anchovies Carrefour offers

 Carrefour private label: Anchovies in olive oil and sunflower oil.
-These are the most economical options, with prices starting from €1.50-€3 per small can (30-50g drained).
+These are the most economical options, with prices starting from €1.50-3 per small can (30-50g drained).
 They offer decent quality for everyday use in sandwiches, salads, and pizzas.

-National manufacturer brands: Carrefour distributes renowned brands such as Conservas Ortiz, El Mendi, Don Bocarte, Lorea, and others.
-These brands offer Cantabrian anchovies with different quality levels and prices, generally between €3-€8 per can (30-50g drained).
+National manufacturer brands: Carrefour distributes recognized brands such as Conservas Ortiz, El Mendi, Don Bocarte, Lorea, and others.
+These brands offer Cantabrian anchovies with different quality and price levels, generally between €3-8 per can (30-50g drained).

 Available formats: